praveen-oak/img-classifier/README.md

 	./runner.sh

 This should launch 11 runs on the HPC cluster.
-You can check if the jobs have been launched using the command squeue | grep <<your username here>>

-Each job is named as:
-	questionnumber_workers/optimizer

-For eg:
-If the job is running a task for C3, testing the code for 12 workers, The job name would be c3_12

-If the job is running a task for C3, testing the code for adagrad, The job name would be c5_grad

 2. Looking at the results
 	The result files will be in the same main folder.
-	All results files have the following name format

-	questionnumber_workers/optimizer.out

-	For example,
-	If the result file is for question 3 with 16 workers, the generated result file will be named as:

-		c3_12.out

-	If the result file is for question 5 with adam optimizer, the generated result file will be named as:

-		c5_adam.out

-	After all the tasks have been finished, the following result files will be generated:

-		c2_1.out -- Neural network with 1 worker, all precision numbers printed

-		c3_0.out -- Neural network with 0 workers
-		c3_4.out
-		c3_8.out
-		c3_16.out
-		c3_20.out
-		c3_24.out
-		c3_28.out -- Neural network with 28 workers

-		c5_adam.out -- Neural network run with adam optimizer c5_delta.out-- Neural network run with adadelta optimizer c5_grad.out-- Neural network run with adagrad optimizer c5_sgd.out-- Neural network run with sgd optimizer c5_sgdn.out-- Neural network run with sgd nesterov optimizer

 3. Result contents: